mansoto8/dante-server-image/README.md

 docker-compose logs -f dante-server
 ```

-The logs are also available in the host machine via a volume in the files sockd.log and sockd.errLog in the host local repo location.
+The logs are also available in the host machine via a volume in the files `sockd.log` and `sockd.errLog` in the host local repo location.

-The configuration file for dante server is the sockd.conf available also in the host via a volume in the host local repo location.
+The configuration file for dante server is the `sockd.conf` available also in the host via a volume in the host local repo location.

-The default configuration ask for authentication with user/password : socks5/socks5.
+The default configuration ask for authentication with `user/password` : `socks5/socks5`.
 To test the proxy is working execute the following command in the host:

 ```sh
  curl --proxy 'socks5h://socks5:socks@localhost:9898' 'https://www.google.com/'
 ```

-If for example you want to disable authentication you can go to the socksd.conf file and change the value for `socksmethod` from `username` to `none`.
+If for example you want to disable authentication you can go to the `socksd.conf` file and change the value for `socksmethod` from `username` to `none`.
 And then restart the service:

 ```sh
 docker-compose restart